akhodakivskiy/VimFx/README.md

     f       Follow a link on the current page
-    F       Follow a link on the current page in a new tab af      Follow multiple links on the current page H       Go Back in history
+    F       Follow a link on the current page in a new tab af      Follow multiple links on the current page [       Follow the Previous page link on the current page ]       Follow the Next page link on the current page {       Follow the Previous page link on the current page in a new tab }       Follow the Next page link on the current page in a new tab H       Go Back in history
     L       Go Forward in history